sfu-sun-lab/protein-visualizer-2.0/README.md

 - An export image feature is provided, allowing users to capture publication-quality snapshots of the protein and the window.

+Tutorial on how to use the Visualizer 2.0: https://www.youtube.com/watch?v=q8QaIdRW02g

+Link to the corresponding research paper: https://pubs.acs.org/doi/10.1021/acschembio.4c00485

-Please cite the following publication(s) when using the visualizer:
+Please cite the following publication when using the Visualizer 2.0:

--  Discovery and Visualization of the Hidden Relationships among N-Glycosylation, Disulfide Bonds, and Membrane Topology.
-International Journal of Molecular Sciences.
-2023; 24(22):16182.
+Protein Visualizer 2.0: Intuitive and Interactive Visualization of Protein Topology and Co/Post-Translational Modifications.
+ACS Chemical Biology.
+2024, ASAP.